10 Signs It's Time To Replace Your Mattress

 4. Waking Up in Pain

 Pain is another sign your mattress is too old.
-Whether you're waking up with stiff muscles and painful joints in the morning, or you experience pain when trying to sleep, these are obvious signs your mattress needs replaced.shows when people replace their old mattress with a new one, they have improved sleep quality, reduced back pain, and lower levels of stress.
+Whether you're waking up with stiff muscles and painful joints in the morning, or you experience pain when trying to sleep, these are obvious signs your mattress needs replaced.
+Research shows when people replace their old mattress with a new one, they have improved sleep quality, reduced back pain, and lower levels of stress.

 5. Squeaky or Noisy Bedsprings

-If you have anor a , the coils can start to make noise as they get older.
+If you have an innerspring mattress or a hybrid mattress, the coils can start to make noise as they get older.
 You may want to consider changing your mattress if your coils start to squeak and become noisy.
 These are signs your bedsprings are starting to get too old and should be replaced.

 6. Body Outlines

-This happens more with hybrid mattresses and, but if you start to see a permanent indention or outline of where you sleep, this means your foam layers are starting to lose their support.
+This happens more with hybrid mattresses and memory foam mattresses, but if you start to see a permanent indention or outline of where you sleep, this means your foam layers are starting to lose their support.
 The foam should bounce back to its original shape for proper support and comfort.
 If yours isn't returning to its original shape, you should consider finding a new mattress with better foam for proper support.

 Not having the right amount of support can lead to long-term spine and joint issues so it's important to know when the right time to replace your mattress is.